 How Long Will My Crown Last?

 With the right care, your crown will last for several years.
 While it is not subject to decay, you still need to brush and floss it daily just as you do your natural teeth.
-If at any point the crown becomes damaged or becomes loose, your Raleigh dentist can easily repair the restoration.
+If at any point the crown becomes damaged or becomes loose, your North Raleigh dentist can easily repair the restoration.

 Where Can I Get a Dental Crown?

-If you need dental crowns in Raleigh, Dr. Lisk provides high-quality restorations.
+If you need dental crowns in North Raleigh, Dr. Lisk provides high-quality restorations.
 He will create a customized treatment plan to rehabilitate the health, function, and appearance of your smile.
 Contact our office today to schedule your consultation.